History of Homeless Youth Alliance

 Shortly after the closure of our drop-in HYA applied for several storefronts to secure a new space, unfortunately due to the stigma and discrimination of our work we realized it was going to be harder than we had thought.
 At that point we began applying for office-only space (over 100 applications have been submitted) and continue to struggle to secure one.

-While our team works administratively out of the private residence of the kindest, most generous people we have ever known all of our work with youth happens on the very streets and parks they find themselves homeless.
+While our team works administratively out of a nearby location, all of our work with youth happens in the streets and parks where they live.
 Over two later, HYA is still a mobile program.
-Our 6 Outreach Counselors and our staff therapist canvass the streets and the parks of the Haight in the mornings, building relationships with the neighborhood’s homeless youth and distributing snacks and hygiene supplies.
-Their afternoons are reserved for individual appointments for case management and/or therapy, which take place on the street or in a café.
-We now run our evening syringe access and disposal program—where youth can still get on-demand medical care, mental health care, HIV testing, and trainings in overdose prevention and safer injection practices—from a van parked outside our former drop-in space.
+Our six outreach counselors and our staff therapist canvass the streets and the parks of the Haight in the mornings, building relationships with the neighborhood’s youth who are homeless, and distributing snacks and hygiene supplies.
+Their afternoons are reserved for individual appointments for case management or therapy, which take place on the street or in a café.
+We now run our evening syringe access and disposal program — where youth can still get on-demand medical care, mental health care, HIV testing, and trainings in overdose prevention and safer injection practices — from the Haight Ashbury Free Clinic, which is located up two very steep flights of stairs.

 • “Anytime I need anything, I find someone on the street who knows where the HYA people are.
 I can always find you when I need to.
 You guys are doing a pretty damn good job considering you don’t even have a building.”